Bi-Level Reinforcement Learning Pathway for Sim-to-Real Optimality: Details on Illustrative Examples

 The in-sim policy is solved using \ac{dp} with a convergence threshold of $1\times 10^{-2}$, which provides a deterministic policy, which is then converted into a stochastic policy.
 After solving the discrete MDP by soft value iteration, we obtain a state–action value table

 where \(P(s'\!\mid s,a)\) and \(R(s,a)\) come from the MDP parameters.
 A greedy policy would be

 but this is non-differentiable.
 Instead, we define a \emph{soft} (stochastic) policy

 where \(\tau>0\) is a temperature parameter controlling exploration, which we set as 2.0.
-Because every entry of \(\pi(\cdot\mid s)\) is a smooth function of the underlying \(Q^\star\), and \(Q^\star\) itself depends differentiably on the simulator parameters \(\theta\), this construction makes the whole inner loop fully differentiable.
+Because every entry of \(\pi(\cdot\mid s)\) is a smooth function of the underlying \(Q^\star\), and \(Q^\star\) itself depends differentiably on the simulation parameters \(\theta\), this construction makes the whole inner-level fully differentiable.

 Once \(Q^\star\) is computed, we set the policy logits as: